Dental Bridges Weatherford

 How long should a dental bridge last?

-On average, the lifespan of a bridge is 10 to 15 years; however, it’s not uncommon for it to last for much longer with the right care.
+On average, the lifespan of a bridge is 10 to 15 years; however, it’s not uncommon for it to last much longer with the right care.
 Various factors affect the longevity of the restoration, like the materials used and the number of teeth being replaced.
 You can get the most out of your investment by committing to your oral hygiene.
 Brush, floss, and use a daily mouthwash to keep your teeth and gums healthy.
 Limit your consumption of sugary foods and drinks to avoid tooth decay.
-Your dentist in Weatherford will recommend breaking any bad habits that can compromise your smile, like smoking, using your teeth to open bottles and packaging, or chewing on inedible objects.
+Your dentist will recommend breaking any bad habits that can compromise your smile, like smoking, using your teeth to open bottles and packaging, or chewing on inedible objects.
 Don’t forget to schedule a cleaning and checkup every 6 months.
-Your dentist will check your bridge at each routine appointment to ensure it is functioning as intended and there aren’t any concerns.
+Your dentist will check your bridge at your yearly exam to ensure it is functioning as intended and there aren’t any concerns.

 Are dental bridges covered by insurance?